TheoBourdais/TheoBourdais.github.io/_publications/docai_paper.md

 title: "Development and Assessment of an Artificial Intelligence-Based Tool for Ptosis Measurement in Adult Myasthenia Gravis Patients Using Selfie Video Clips Recorded on Smartphones"
 collection: publications
 permalink: /publication/docai_paper
 excerpt: 'My first paper !
 This paper describes the work we did at Doc.ai for ShareCare on Myasthenia gravis (MG) with UCB.
 We devellopped a Deep Learning model based on ResNet50 to predict a key symptom of MG via selfie.
-This would allow clinical trials to accept more patients as part of a study in order to scale it, as well as follow almost in real time the evolution of a patient's symptoms using an app on their phone. '
+This would allow clinical trials to accept more patients as part of a study in order to scale it, as well as follow almost in real time the evolution of a patient's symptoms using an app on their phone.'
 date: 2023-05-16
 venue: 'Digital Biomarkers'
 paperurl: 'https://doi.org/10.1159/000531224'